Trent & Dove, Phase One

-Completed over a three month period, the Trent & Dove scheme features clusters of shared ground loop arrays over fifteen sites, feeding heating and hot water into pairs of bungalows, enabling upfront capital support via the Energy Company Obligation (ECO) subsidy alongside twenty years of Non Domestic Renewable Heat Incentive (RHI) income.
+Completed over a three month period, the Trent & Dove scheme features clusters of shared ground loop arrays over fifteen sites, feeding heating and hot water into pairs of bungalows, enabling upfront capital support via the Energy Company Obligation (ECO) subsidy alongside twenty years of Non Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding) income.

 Each bungalow received a 6kW Kensa Shoebox heat pump and new hot water cylinder and radiators in place of its previous night storage heating.